Vortex-Hub-Tech/doc-vortex/replit.md

 - **Image Management**: Integration with Supabase Storage for file uploads
 - **Draft/Publish Workflow**: Projects can be saved as drafts or published
 - **SEO-Friendly URLs**: Slug-based routing for projects
+- **Categories Management**: Complete CRUD operations for project categories
+- **Tools Management**: Full management of technologies and tools used in projects
+- **System Settings**: Admin configuration panel with statistics and backup functionality

 ## Development Tools
 - **Build System**: Vite with TypeScript compilation and hot module replacement